wp-plugins/heyyou/readme.txt

 = CREDIT: External Plugins =

-The following plugins are hard coded into the plugin - they were edited enough that they are no longer updatable. *heyyou* will print a **function already exists** error if any of the following plugins are used.
-If you have money to donate, I highly recommend visiting any of these three sites and pledging there.
+The following plugins are hard coded into heyyou - they were edited enough that they are no longer updatable.. a thousand thank you's to the authors, please check out their and if you have money to donate, I highly recommend visiting any of these three sites and pledging there.. *heyyou* will print a **function already exists** error if any of the following plugins are used.

 * [Jonathan Christopher](http://mondaybynoon.com/)'s [Attachment Plugin](http://wordpress.org/extend/plugins/attachments/)
-	* included directly into the plugins core- with an option to turn it off - the interface for attachments was majorly altered to a simplified thumbnail grid
+	* included directly into the plugins core- with an option to turn it off - the interface for attachments was majorly altered to a simplified thumbnail grid, and many edits where written in the plugins source to handle and play nicely with the media categories.
 * [Hart Associates (Rick Mead)](http://www.hartinc.com)'s [Media Categories](https://sites.google.com/site/medialibarycategories/)
 	* integrated directly into the plugins core and manipulated to work with plugin more effectively
 * [Chris Scott](http://vocecommuncations.com/)'s [Multiple Post Thumbnails](http://wordpress.org/extend/plugins/multiple-post-thumbnails/)